-This is a trailer for a trailer of a horror film that was never made in the 1970's.
+This is a trailer for a horror film that was never made in the 1970's

 Starring Charlotte Nicod as the tormented drama student!

-The Full trailer can be experienced at The Melodramatic Elephant in the Haunted Castle
+The film was screened as part of The Melodramatic Elephant in the Haunted Castle

 These are authentic 1970's horror trailers!